Media and publicity protocols

 We'll try to make any publicity describing the council's policies, aims and activities as objective as possible, concentrating on facts or explanation or both.
 Any comments we give will be objective, balanced, informative and accurate.

-- We'll only use an embargo on a press release or statement when we consider it to be absolutely essential
+We'll also only use an embargo on a press release or statement when we consider it to be absolutely essential.

 You can send any media enquiries directly to the Communications Team.
 We will be mindful of your deadlines and will try to use an appropriate, named spokesperson in any quotes we provide, wherever possible.